 Damon Key Leong Kupchak Hastert serves the Hawaii business community with the connections and capabilities of an international practice, holding the highest standards for business law and commercial litigation.
 We are the sole Hawaii firm that is part of the Meritas network of more than 170 independent law firms in at least 60 countries.

-Our practice groups include Appellate, Bankruptcy & Creditor’s Rights, Business & Commercial Law, Dispute Resolution, Estate Planning, Immigration & Naturalization, Insurance and Real Estate & Construction.
+Our practice groups include Appellate, Bankruptcy & Creditor’s Rights, Business & Commercial Law, Dispute Resolution, Estate Planning, Family Law, Immigration & Naturalization, Insurance and Real Estate & Construction.

 For more about our firm, go here, or visit our Facebook page to follow us for Legal Alerts, firm updates, upcoming seminars, our Law Film Festival, our law blogs, and other items of interest.
 All of our lawyers are also on Linkedin.

 Recruiting update: We have completed our on-campus interviews at the University of Hawaii, and are currently in the call-back interview process.
 For law students attending schools other than the University of Hawaii, we are no longer accepting applications for our 2015 Summer Associate Program.
 Please visit our Careers pages for more information.Read more

 Damon Key is participating in the University of Hawaii Law School’s on-campus recruiting program.
 We are currently reviewing materials in preparation for the fall hiring season for 2015 Summer Associates.
 We will be interviewing on Friday, August 22, 2014.
 Students: please contact the Office of Career Service for details about our visit.
 For law students attending schools other than the University of Hawaii, please send your materials to the Chair of the firm’s Hiring Committee, Robert H. Thomas.Read more

 Please join us in welcoming Sara E. Coes to Damon Key.